 We explore what it is, how it works and what it's going to bring to the wearable party.

-When we talk about pulse oximeters or pulse oximetry, we are delving into the realm of medical tech and talking about a device that's able to measure oxygen levels or oxygen saturation in the blood, plus your heart rate.
-They can also be used to measure pulse rate too.
+When we talk about pulse oximeters or pulse oximetry, we are delving into the realm of medical tech and talking about a device that's able to measure oxygen levels or oxygen saturation in the blood.

 The origins of the pulse oximeter